 IMPORTANT: Recent Federal employment law changes mean that you are NOW mostly likely required to modify your employment policies to comply with the COVID-19 Families First Coronavirus Response Act (FFCRA) rule.
 COVID-19 employment policy.

 The Sept 12th changes REMOVE your practice’s blanket exemption from having to comply with FFCRA rule.
 This means that you’ll need to modify your employment policies for those staff members that are no longer exempt.
 COVID-19 employment policy.

 Ignoring these newly revised employment regulations really isn’t an option.
 Doing so will leave your practice seriously exposed to legal and governmental audits and penalties – especially considering the temporary non-enforcement period has ended.

 This is where healthcare and employment attorney, Kelly Holden, Esq., can help.
-During her upcoming 90-minute online training session on Wednesday, October 28th at 1 pm ET, Kelly will provide you with plain-English, practice-specific employment law compliance strategies.
+During her 90-minute online training session, Kelly will provide you with plain-English, practice-specific employment law compliance strategies.
 You’ll receive step-by-step advice on how-to revise and implement these changes into your employment policies to ensure compliance and avoid costly audits and violation penalties.

 Here are a just a few of the COVID-19 revised employment policy regulation questions you’ll get answered during this expert-led online training:

 - How do exemptions vary for doctors, medical technicians, and front desk staff?